daniyalmaster693/SuperCorners/README.md

 2. Grant Necessary Permissions (**Accessibility permission is required for certain system actions to function correctly**).
 3. Trigger corners and zones by moving your mouse to a corner or the middle of a screen edge.
 You can also optionally choose to require a modifier key or keyboard shortcut to prevent accidental activation.
 4. You can create action sets to assign actions globally or on a per app basis.
 Each set has its own unique activation settings, allowing you to create multiple sets for global use or per app.
 Action sets are stored in a `.json` config file which is created on first launch.
 You can locate this file by clicking the reveal in finder button found in the settings tab.
-5. Additional behaviors can be configured in the settings tab, such as sensitivity, action delay, toast messages, visual overlays, sound effects, and more.
+5. Additional behaviors can be configured in the settings tab, such as sensitivity, trigger delay, toast messages, visual overlays, sound effects, and more.

 For more information visit the [Getting Started Guide](./GettingStarted.md)